Reapplying for a Job When It Gets Reposted

 Reposting is frustrating for applicants because they do not know what caused it.
 Usually, the hiring manager is dissatisfied with the quality of the applicant pool, but this is not always the case.
 For instance, a hiring manager may not have the time to schedule interviews right away.

 Rather than extending the closing date on the posting, an organization’s human resources department might require hiring managers to repost and consider job applications from both postings.
-Again, a weak applicant pool is normally why hiring managers repost, so most likely applicants who were under serious consideration will be considered with the reposting, and those screened out will remain screened out.
+Regardless, applicants who were under serious consideration the first time might be considered with the reposting, but those screened out the first time are likely to remain screened out.

-Sometimes hiring managers say in repostings whether prior applicants will be considered along with new applicants.
+Repostings sometimes state whether if previous applicants will be considered along with new applicants.
 Doing this is courteous to applicants because it informs them of how the hiring process is progressing.
 Either way, it is better for the applicants to know than not to know.
 Additionally, informing applicants helps hiring managers because it greatly limits the number of duplicate applications they receive.

 Unless applicants are explicitly told they will or will not be considered with new applicants, applying to a reposted position is probably a waste of time.
 When the new posting says prior applicants are still in the running, there is no need to reapply.
 As far as applicants know, everyone is still in contention for the position.